Cecilia (1790 ship)

 Cecilia (or Cæcilia) was launched in 1790, possibly at Pegu, Surat, Bombay, or Calcutta.
 She transferred to British registry in 1797 after sailing there under charter to the British East India Company (EIC).
 She made one more voyage for the EIC and was wrecked in January 1804.

 Career

 First EIC voyage (1796): Cecilia was under the command of Captain E. H. Palmer and at Calcutta on 18 February 1796.
-She was at Saugor on 5 March, St Augustine's Bay on 20 June, the Cape of Good Hope on 31 August, and St Helena on 17 September, and Crookhaven on 26 November.
-She arrived at Long Reach on 16 December.
+She was at Saugor on 5 March, St Augustine's Bay on 20 June, the Cape of Good Hope on 31 August, and St Helena on 17 September.
+She was also at Crookhaven on 26 November, and she arrived at Long Reach on 16 December.

-Cæcilia first appears in Lloyd's Register in 1797 with Palmer, master, Lambert, owner, and Calcutta as place of build.
-Her trade is London—India.
+Cæcilia first appeared in Lloyd's Register in 1797 with Palmer, master, Lambert, owner, and Calcutta as place of build.
+Her trade was London—India.
 She was admitted to the Registry of Great Britain on 17 February 1797.

-In 1800 Cæcilia's master was Thomas Thomas, and her trade was that of London-based transport.
+In 1800, Cæcilia's master was Thomas Thomas, and her trade was that of London-based transport.